Glossary of Yahoo Ad Platform Terms

 Targeting based on demographic information such as age, gender, and income.
 This information may come from registration data or an inference-based mechanism.

-serves as the web address, specified by the advertiser, where the user will be taken when an ad is clicked.
+the URL of the landing page (web address) specified by the advertiser, where the user will be taken when clicking on an ad.

 IDs unique to each device that can be used for targeting.
 Examples include: IFA (Apple’s iOS Identifier for Advertising) and Ad ID (Google’s Android advertising identifier).
 Another type of identifier data is from a 3rd party data partner, AdTruth, which provides a universal identifier based on a probabilistic algorithm for both mobile web and app.

-the ability to target certain types of devices such as smartphones, feature phones, connected devices or tablets.
+the ability to target specific devices by type category, e.g, smartphones, feature phones, connected devices or tablets.

 also referred to as a media market.
 One of the 210 regions of the US that define television and radio markets, roughly defined by metropolitan areas, with suburbs often being combined.
 DMAs are determined by the Nielsen Company and impact the cost of advertising in a specific area.
 The more viewers in a particular DMA, the more an advertisement will cost.
 When evaluating a marketing mix it is important to understand the DMAs being targeted and weigh the potential opportunities and costs.